 2

-Whisk in the wet ingredients.
-When the butter is cool, whisk in the miso paste and both sugars.
-Once combined, mix in the eggs and vanilla.
-Use vanilla paste for a more concentrated flavor!
+Whisk in the miso and wet ingredients.
+When the butter is cool, whisk in the miso paste, sugar, eggs, and vanilla paste for a more concentrated flavor!

 A mixing bowl with the chocolate chip cookie dough before scooping.